carbon-design-system/sveld/README.md

 When building the library with Rollup, TypeScript definitions will be written to the `types` folder by default.

-If we want to customize the output folder of typescript definitions , we can customize the `typesOptions.outDir` of `sveld` as below.
+Use the `typesOptions.outDir` option to customize the output folder.

 For example, specify the following for the output to be emitted to the `dist` folder: